 Yet paternal age-related risks remained under the radar, or were mitigated by social and economic factors, in a way mother’s age wasn’t.
 One British study published in the Journal of Epidemiology and Community Health in 2006 concluded any adverse effects of advanced paternal age “should be weighed up against potential social advantages for children born to older fathers who are more likely to have progressed in their career and to have achieved financial security.”
 Not everyone bought it.
 In 2007, Pamela Madsen, then executive director of the American Fertility Association, expressed frustration.
 “Wake up,’” she said in a New York Times interview.
 “It’s not just about women anymore, it’s about you, too.”

-It took an Icelandic study on paternal age, the largest and most definitive to date, published in Nature last year, to capture public attention.
+It took a 2012 Icelandic study on paternal age, the largest and most definitive (at that time), to capture public attention.
 A team of researchers lead by respected neurologist Kári Stefánsson found fathers determined the rate of new, or “de novo,” genetic mutations leading to autism, schizophrenia, dyslexia and other conditions involving brain function.
 De novo mutations are not harmful in themselves; but only one change in a key gene is required to cause some types of disease—the more mutations, the higher the risk.
 The study found “de novo” gene mutations double every 16.5 years: the baby of a 36-year-old father would, in theory, have twice as many new mutations than one whose father is 20, whose sperm carries about 25 mutations (though it doesn’t mean his child would automatically have twice as many problems; it depends where the mutuations occur).
 The study concluded the rate of increase in de novo mutations could be ascribed to the father’s age—97.1 per cent or “maybe entirely”—a totally unexpected result, Stefánsson told Maclean’s.
 “That is amazing, in itself.”

 Media greeted the research as a cosmic wake-up call: “The genetic health of the species is now facing a serious threat,” the New Yorker proclaimed.
 Stefánsson says it’s about time people started paying attention.
 “Paternal age is a very important contributor to human evolution,” he says.
 “If you look at demographic changes over the past century or two and look at how the mean age of fathers at conception has changed, there’s a dramatic difference in the load of new mutations.
 These cultural shifts have had a dramatic impact on the new diversity of gene sequence.”